-- Standard barbecues - If you’re catering for a group of four to six people, a two-burner gas or a charcoal barbecue with a grill area of around 40x45cm should suffice.
-These barbecues are the most common and are usually the cheapest option, but are limiting if you plan on hosting bigger parties.
+Standard barbecues if you’re catering for a group of four to six people, a two-burner gas or a charcoal barbecue with a grill area of around 40 x 45cm should suffice.
+These barbecues are the most common and are usually the cheapest option, but they're limiting if you plan on hosting bigger parties.

-- Large barbecues - If you’re cooking for more people, you’ll need a three-burner or four-burner gas grill or a larger charcoal barbecue type, such as an oil drum or half barrel, to meet the demands of eight guests or more.
-These barbecues tend to be more pricey and have high fuel requirements, so you should choose carefully before buying.
+Large barbecues if you’re cooking for more people, you’ll need a three-burner or four-burner gas grill or a larger charcoal barbecue type, such as an oil drum or half barrel, to meet the demands of eight guests or more.
+These barbecues tend to be pricier and have high fuel requirements, so you should choose carefully before buying.

 Barbecue features to look out for